tylernathanreed/laravel-events/README.md

 ### Observer / Model Mapping

 When fully utilized, observers often observe more than one model.
 Listing the models under the observers make more sense in this case.
-Here's how this can be configured:
+Here's how you can configure observers:

 ```php
 'observe' => [